WP Rocket Settings – Ultimate Guide to Website Speed

 If there are external files that need to be requested and loaded early on the page, enter their URLs in the Prefetch DNS Request list.

 WP Rocket lets you preload fonts in a CSS stylesheet so browsers can load them as early as possible.
-However, WP Rocket does not host Google font locally.
+However, WP Rocket does not host Google fonts locally.

-So, the font files must be hosted on your server for this function to work.
-Alternatively, you should specify the font files in the CDN tab.
+For this function to work, the font files must be hosted on your server.
+Alternatively, you can specify the font files in the CDN tab.

 Another thing is that Preload Fonts won’t work if the Removed Unused CSS function is active.

 In this case, WP Rocket will preload all the needed fonts into the Used CSS core block.
-What you can do is to stop or prevent specific font files from loading when removed unused CSS is active.
+What you can do is stop or prevent specific font files from loading when the unused CSS is removed.

 This might help improve perceived page loading time and fix the Preload key request errors in PSI and other testing tools.